-These handy cushions stop draughts from getting under the front door and into your home.
-You can also use them on internal doors to make rooms even cosier.
-What’s more, they’ll help you cut your energy bills.
+Draught excluders are handy cushions that stop draughts from getting under the front door and into your home.
+You can also use them on internal doors.
+And they can help reduce the energy your home uses.

 Homemade draught excluder cushion